 Side Note: Postings

-Secondment of foreign artists by employers having their headquarters in an EEA state
+Posting of foreign artists by employers based in an EEA state

-Companies having their operating headquarters in an EEA member state have to notify the secondment of foreign artists to the Central Coordination Unit (Zentrale Koordinationsstelle, ZKO) at the Federal Ministry of Finance.
-Notifications of secondment are made in implementation of Directive 96/71/EC on the posting of workers, and the fiscal police may check compliance with Austrian pay and work conditions.
-This is to avoid wage and social dumping.
+Companies having their operating headquarters in an EEA member state are required to notify the posting of foreign artists to the Central Coordination Unit (Zentrale Koordinationsstelle, ZKO) at the Federal Ministry of Finance.
+Notifications of secondment are made through implementation of Directive 96/71/EC on the posting of workers.
+The financial police may check compliance with Austrian pay and work conditions in order to avoid wage and social benefits dumping.
 The Central Coordination Unit will forward the notification to the Public Employment Service if the employer is headquartered in an EEA country, but the posted artists originate from one of the following countries:

 - Third countries (non-EEA, except Switzerland)